 - Bulk marketing techniques – distributing spam to large audiences

-- Webmaster Guidelines violations – promoting websites that violate our Webmaster Guidelines
+- Web Developer Guidelines violations – promoting websites that violate our Web developer guidelines

-Examples of prohibited content include programmes that compensate users for clicking ads or offers, performing searches, surfing websites, or reading emails and automated ad clicking programmes.
+Examples of prohibited content include programmes that compensate users for clicking ads or offers, performing searches, surfing websites or reading emails and automated ad-clicking software.